huggingface/blog/sdxl_jax.md

 # Accelerating Stable Diffusion XL Inference with JAX on Cloud TPU v5e

 Generative AI models, such as Stable Diffusion XL (SDXL), enable the creation of high-quality, realistic content with wide-ranging applications.
 However, harnessing the power of such models presents significant challenges and computational costs.
-SDXL is a large image generation model, whose UNet component is about three times as large as the one in the previous version of the model.
+SDXL is a large image generation model whose UNet component is about three times as large as the one in the previous version of the model.
 Deploying a model like this in production is challenging due to the increased memory requirements, as well as increased inference times.
 Today, we are thrilled to announce that Hugging Face Diffusers now supports serving SDXL using JAX on Cloud TPUs, enabling high-performance, cost-efficient inference.

 [Google Cloud TPUs](https://cloud.google.com/tpu) are custom-designed AI accelerators, which are optimized for training and inference of large AI models, including state-of-the-art LLMs and generative AI models such as SDXL.
 The new [Cloud TPU v5e](https://cloud.google.com/blog/products/compute/announcing-cloud-tpu-v5e-and-a3-gpus-in-ga) is purpose-built to bring the cost-efficiency and performance required for large-scale AI [training](https://cloud.google.com/blog/products/compute/using-cloud-tpu-multislice-to-scale-ai-workloads) and [inference](https://cloud.google.com/blog/products/compute/how-cloud-tpu-v5e-accelerates-large-scale-ai-inference).
 At less than half the cost of TPU v4, TPU v5e makes it possible for more organizations to train and deploy AI models.